 Idexx Laboratories (IDXX) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the Animal diagnostic and health care company had gained 2.82% over the past month, outpacing the Medical sector's gain of 2.26% and the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the Animal diagnostic and health care company had gained 3.63% over the past month.
+This has outpaced the Medical sector's gain of 2.92% and the S&P 500's gain of 0.87% in that time.

-Idexx Laboratories will be looking to display strength as it nears its next earnings release.
-On that day, Idexx Laboratories is projected to report earnings of $1.67 per share, which would represent a year-over-year decline of 16.92%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $779.98 million, up 8.19% from the year-ago period.
+Investors will be hoping for strength from Idexx Laboratories as it approaches its next earnings release.
+In that report, analysts expect Idexx Laboratories to post earnings of $1.67 per share.
+This would mark a year-over-year decline of 16.92%.
+Meanwhile, our latest consensus estimate is calling for revenue of $779.98 million, up 8.19% from the prior-year quarter.

-IDXX's full-year Zacks Consensus Estimates are calling for earnings of $8.38 per share and revenue of $3.19 billion.
-These results would represent year-over-year changes of +24.89% and +18.02%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.38 per share and revenue of $3.19 billion.
+These totals would mark changes of +24.89% and +18.02%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Idexx Laboratories.
+It is also important to note the recent changes to analyst estimates for Idexx Laboratories.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Idexx Laboratories currently has a Zacks Rank of #3 (Hold).

-Meanwhile, IDXX's PEG ratio is currently 3.14.
+Also, we should mention that IDXX has a PEG ratio of 3.16.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-IDXX's industry had an average PEG ratio of 2.54 as of yesterday's close.
+IDXX's industry had an average PEG ratio of 2.57 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.